 As a general (but not ironclad) rule, when durational alimony is awarded in Florida, the duration of the payments is not subject to modification.
-The number of payments may be modified if the person requesting the modification can demonstrate a substantial change of circumstances.
+The amount of payments may be modified if the person requesting the modification can demonstrate a substantial change of circumstances.
 In rare cases, despite the general rule, durational alimony may be terminated early if the person requesting termination can show facts supporting the termination.
 As noted above, those facts would have to show a real change of circumstances such that continuing the payments would be unjust.

 Florida courts have also stated that a person receiving durational alimony has a right under state law to ask the court to extend payments.
-The court may grant an extension of the person requesting it can show through exceptional circumstances that there is an ongoing need for support.
+The court may grant an extension if the person requesting it can show through exceptional circumstances that there is an ongoing need for support.

-If you and your spouse can agree on the amount and duration of spousal support, the court will not have to decide this issue for you.
+If you and your spouse can agree on an amount and duration of spousal support, the court will not have to decide this issue for you.
 There are many advantages to settlement, including the fact that you and your spouse are in control of the decision.
 Before agreeing on the issue of durational alimony, however, you should always consult with an experienced Florida alimony attorney to make sure you are not making a bargain that is unfair (and costly) to you.